Compartmental models (epidemiology): SIS model

 where $I_\infty = (1 -\gamma/\beta)N$ is the endemic infectious population, $\chi = \beta-\gamma$, and $V = I_\infty/I_0 - 1$.
 As the system is assumed to be closed, the susceptible population is then $S(t) = N - I(t)$.

 Whenever the integer nature of the number of agents is evident (populations with fewer than tens of thousands of individuals), inherent fluctuations in the disease spreading process caused by discrete agents result in uncertainties.
 In this scenario, the evolution of the disease predicted by compartmental equations deviates significantly from the observed results.
 These uncertainties may even cause the epidemic to end earlier than predicted by the compartmental equations.

 As a special case, one obtains the usual logistic function by assuming $\gamma=0$.
 This can be also considered in the SIR model with $R=0$, i.e. no removal will take place.
 That is the SI model.
 The differential equation system using $S=N-I$ thus reduces to:

 In the long run, in the SI model, all individuals will become infected.

-The SIRD model
+SIRD model

 The Susceptible-Infectious-Recovered-Deceased model differentiates between Recovered (meaning specifically individuals having survived the disease and now immune) and Deceased.
+The SIRD model has semi analytical solutions based on the four parts method.
 This model uses the following system of differential equations:

 where $\beta, \gamma, \mu$ are the rates of infection, recovery, and mortality, respectively.